Skip to main content

 It all started with hackathons.

 I participated in hackathons way before I met people with whom I created the projects outlined in this article.
-Once, I invited a few of my friends to go to the event, create something cool, have a couple of beers and perhaps win some money.
-And that's exactly what happened.
+Once, I invited a few friends to go to an event, create something cool, have a couple of beers and perhaps win some money.
+And that's exactly what we did.
 No expectations, no pressure.

-After few events we had a good understanding of what hackathons are about.
-And how to win them.
+After few hackathons we had a good understanding of what they are about — and how to win them.
 I could describe what we've learned but it is a topic broad enough for another article.
 One of my friends, who was leading some projects while I led the others, created a set of guidelines for our hackathon participation: "Components of hackathon success".
 (Yes, it sounds ridiculous.)
 After introducing this tongue-in-the-cheek framework, we rarely left the hackathon venue without a prize.

 A funny thing about hackathons is that when you win, you get all kinds of offers.
 Sometimes you may get a new job and sometimes an investment or incubation offer.